 In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 While there are many reasons for the poor distribution of wealth in the United States, one significant factor is our economic model.
 For-profit businesses overpower almost every industry in the world.
-Those who are lucky, wealthy or business-savvy enough to become a substantial shareholder of a large, successful for-profit company end up accumulating a significant amount of wealth.
+Those lucky, wealthy or business-savvy enough to become substantial shareholders of a large, successful for-profit company accumulate significant wealth.

 So, how can businesses and communities spread wealth more equitably?
 The answer lies in the cooperative business model.